 Master’s Degrees in the Public Sector Can Help Those Seeking Higher-Level Careers

 In fields such as criminal justice, law, government, and other public sector areas, you’ll need to consider your career goals.
 For entry- and mid-level occupations such as paralegal and police officer, an undergraduate degree will usually suffice.
 Master’s degrees in fields such as legal studies and criminal justice can help if you are interested in supervisory, management, or leadership roles.

 Though some careers require a minimum of a master’s degree, for others a graduate degree is somewhat rare.
 For example, a graduate degree may be less common and offer limited benefits for careers in commercial art and graphic design, construction services, petroleum engineering, studio art, and atmospheric sciences.

 Education Professionals Rely Heavily on Master’s Degrees for Career Advancement

 After business, the second most common field for graduate degrees is education, where nearly 1 in 5 of all master’s degrees are conferred, according to NCES.
 In fact, those going into educational administration and supervision have among the highest rates of graduate degree attainment across all industries.
-And the BLS reports that workers who have this type of degree have found careers in these types of occupations:
+The BLS reports that workers who have this type of degree often move into education administrators and instructional coordinators roles.

-To move into these types of teaching or education roles, a graduate degree in education can support your goals.
+To obtain these types of education roles, a graduate degree in education can support your goals.
 To help you decide, explore Purdue Global’s master’s degree programs in education.